flipperdevices/flipperzero-firmware/README.md

 Logs will automatically be saved when exiting the app or when the current log reaches 4000 characters.

+## Building for different firmware

+If you are not using the official flipper zero firmware or the unleashed firmware you can build the .fap file yourself by following [these instructions](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/AppsOnSDCard.md).

+Note that you will need to use the firmware repo that you wish to build for.

 ## Issues

 If you run into any issues make sure that you have the required files set up on the Flipper `apps_data` folder on the Flipper SD card.